CyberFlameGO/svnpython/Doc/library/fileinput.rst

 .. sectionauthor:: Fred L. Drake, Jr. <fdrake@acm.org>

 This module implements a helper class and functions to quickly write a loop over standard input or a list of files.
-If you just want to read or write one file see :func:`open`.

 The typical use is::